Irrelon/ForerunnerDB/readme.md

 binding system in ForerunnerDB is state-of-the-art, high performance and supports features like partial updates.

-Some web application frameworks provide similar functionality which is why data-binding is an optional module that you can choose to include on a per-app basis as you choose.
+Some web application frameworks provide similar data-binding functionality which is why data-binding is an optional module that you can choose to include on a per-app basis as you choose.

 Many web applications take data from an API and then represent that on screen